4W4I5/Semester-5-Notes/DB/DB 22 August, 2023.md

 			- May not capture the full complexity of real-world scenarios.
 			- Limited in representing unstructured or loosely structured information.
 			- Changes to the schema can be challenging and require careful migration.

+## Filing system:
+Still used as the traditional way to handle data generated through paperwork
+-